 If you’re suffering from battery problems, and your phone is more than a couple of years old now, consider picking up a new one.
 Phones purchased within a year of release can typically be counted on to have reliable technology for the foreseeable future, along with reliable batteries and support for three to four years to come.
 Check out the table below, or use our free phone comparison tool to find the right handset for you.

-The following table shows selected published 24-month plans for the Samsung Galaxy S21 5G on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
-Use our phone comparison tool to see plans from a range of other providers.
+The following table shows a selection of published 24-month plans for the 128GB Samsung Galaxy S21 5G on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

-The following table shows selected published 24-month plans for the Samsung Galaxy S21+ 5G on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
-Use our phone comparison tool to see plans from a range of other providers.
+The following table shows a selection of published 24-month plans for the Google Pixel 6 on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 How do you know if your phone battery is bad?